 But just like any design decision – the user experience has to come first.
 And while in some cases, sticky headers can be an aid, they can also go to the other extreme and ultimately hinder the UX.
+If you are a UX designer, you may want to read these stats about a career in UX design.
 Here are some tips to avoid disaster while using sticky headers:

 Avoid Large Headers

 While you want the header to catch the user’s eye and be easy to read, you want to avoid making the user experience claustrophobic.
 Since a sticky header is going to always be visible as the user reads your main content, if it is too large the visitor will be constantly scrolling.
 After a while this is going to feel tiring.
 You want the consumer to be able to quickly get the information they need about a brand to make a decision, not spend hours trying to get through all your content because a giant box leaves the reading space small.

 We recently received an email from Social Media Ninjas about how our sticky header could be reduced in size.
 Here’s what it looked like before:

 And here’s that same page with our slimmer sticky header: